| by Steve

 into accepting it as true HDTV.
 This will not help the client

+in efforts to future-proof the product.
 The issues of upconversion relate to image quality.
 A standard

 definition image will turn into a standard definition image